Happy International Midwives’ Day!

 - Providing the client with individualized education, counseling, and prenatal care, continuous hands-on assistance during labor and delivery, and postpartum support

 - Minimizing technological interventions

-The application of this woman-centered model of care has been proven to reduce the incidence of birth injury, trauma, and cesarean section.
+The application of this person-centered model of care has been proven to reduce the incidence of birth injury, trauma, and cesarean section.

 Copyright (c) 1996-2008, Midwifery Task Force, Inc., All Rights Reserved.

 Midwives take a fundamentally different approach to prenatal care and labor and delivery from the more common medical model usually practiced by doctors.
-They create a partnership of care with the pregnant woman, providing information and recommendations, fostering respect and trust, minimizing interventions and referring women to obstetrical care when needed.
+They create a partnership of care with the client, providing information and recommendations, fostering respect and trust, minimizing interventions and referring those to obstetrical care when needed.

-When asked what kind of a birth they want, many women will say they want to have one “as naturally as possible.”
-Midwives allow women the best chance to meet that goal.
+When asked what kind of a birth they want, many clients will say they want to have one “as naturally as possible.”
+Midwives allow their clients the best chance to meet that goal.

 Midwives Respect the Birth Process